larisaoriekhova/text_simplification/README.md

 To run metrics:
  - textstat (https://pypi.org/project/textstat/)
  - nlg-eval (https://github.com/Maluuba/nlg-eval)
+ - kenlm (https://github.com/kpu/kenlm) and some language model in .arpa format

 ## Run ##
 At the moment baseline of the project is ready.